Science at Overleigh St Mary’s C of E Primary School

 Science begins in the EYFS with the Understanding the World area of development.
 In the EYFS the children will explore the world around them making observations of what they see and asking questions about how and why things happen.
 The experiences the children encounter in the EYFS are the foundations on which scientific knowledge and concepts of subsequent key stages are built.

-In Key Stage One and Two we teach Science as discrete subject each week.
+In Key Stage One and Two we teach Science as a discrete subject each week focusing on the scientific knowledge, as well as working scientifically.
 We aim to deliver fun and enjoyable science sessions which inspire and ignite the children’s curiosity and wonder.
 We aim to give the children hands on, concrete, practical and real experiences whenever possible.
 Where it is beneficial to learning, we will make links between other areas of learning (particularly Mathematics when collecting, presenting and analysing data.)
 In order to inspire and motivate the children within our curriculum we have incorporated key Scientists within each topic.
 The scientists are from a range of diverse backgrounds, to celebrate the achievements of all scientists, promote diversity and nurture positive attitudes.

 “The quality and variety of language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely”.
 (NC Science 2014).